-My Moroccan Nut Truffles are for almond and walnut nut lovers only: the famous Pfeffernusse, Sephardi style.
-Moroccan to be exact.
-Their trademark scent is cloves, lots of it.
-My nut truffles are perfect for Passover too, and gluten-free without even trying.
+My nut truffles are the ideal choice for Passover too.
+You need to make no adjustment whatsoever.
+And they are gluten-free without even trying.
 You will love the way the baked nut truffles get cracks all over and how pretty they look.

-Do not substitute any other nuts for the almonds and the walnuts in the nut truffles.
+Do not substitute any other nuts for the almonds and the walnuts.
+These two nuts give you the best combo.

-Don’t try to bake the nut truffles on a disposable cookie sheet, or the bottoms will burn and they will be a mess.
+Don’t try to bake them on a disposable cookie sheet, or the bottoms will burn and they will be a mess.
 Use a solid metal cookie sheet, please!

 - 1 2∕3 cups unblanched (unpeeled) almonds